 2017 - ongoing

 This ongoing series explores the vernacular of the family photograph and album.
-Through a diaristic process I document the friends, lovers and colleagues who together form my extended queer family.
+Part photographic diary and part constructed portraiture, I document the friends, lovers and colleagues who together form my extended queer family.
 ABIDE is particularly focused on moments of domestic intimacy and on the non-conforming (trans, non-binary, non-white) body as a charged site relating to discourses of power, agency, and identity politics.

 Growing up queer in working-class Leicester, I faced rejection and hostility from my biological family and the wider social milieu.
 Drawing on psychotherapeutic practice, I address this experience through queering childhood photo albums.
 Removing/ defacing photographs of my biological family, and replacing/overlaying them with ones of my chosen family, I investigate the imaginative reconstruction of kinship and the fantasy of a queer utopia.